Intergenerational Mobility, Inequality, and Entrepreneurship along the Path of Development

 Introduction

 A society where individuals can pursue their dreams, striving to become whatever they desire, excels both in efficiency and equity.
-However, throughout history, following parents' occupations was the norm, changing social class an exception.
+However, throughout history, following parents' occupations was the norm, with changing social class being an exception.
 The question remains: what caused the increase in social mobility?
 My research program aims to answer these questions with three interconnected projects.

 Project I: Data Collection